Reinmar/ckeditor5-maximum-length/README.md

 ## Available scripts
 NPM scripts are a convenient way to provide commands in a project.
 They are defined in the `package.json` file and shared with people contributing to the project.
 It ensures developers use the same command with the same options (flags).

-All the scripts can be executed by running `npm run <script>`.
+All the scripts can be executed by running `yarn run <script>`.
 Pre and post commands with matching names will be run for those as well.

 The following scripts are available in the package.